Call now in confidence immediate help & advice 24/7

 Image above: Outside a drug and alcohol rehab in Cumbria

-A private clinic offers a service that addresses all areas of addiction.
+A private rehab clinic offers a service that addresses all areas of addiction.
 The staff understand the complex nature of the illness you have.

-Benefits you gain include:
+Benefits you gain from private rehab treatment include:

 • A safe environment where you won’t have access to substances.
 You’ll have contact with others who understand your situation and goals.